ue-jpg/kaggleCompe_MAP-math/Final Model Overview and Considerations.md

 ### Performance Ceiling Observations
 Examining the leaderboard, most submissions appear to plateau around 0.94 MAP@3 score, indicating a potential performance ceiling for this competition.
 This plateau suggests fundamental limitations that are not easily overcome by simply scaling model size or improving training techniques.

+**Resource Constraints and Scalability**: It's important to note that MAP@3 scores don't necessarily improve linearly with model parameter count.
+If the goal were to improve scores simply by scaling up model size, it would require significantly larger computational resources and associated costs, which are not feasible in my current environment.

 ### Potential Underlying Issues

 #### Misconception Category Problems